Donrafaeli/mind-palace/content/_index.md

 BookToC: false
 ---

->Currently, the scaffolds are up, and all the thoughts expressed here are in nascency.
-I expect at least 49 more productive hours before it looks and reads presentably.
-So if you somehow managed to stumble upon this - congrats, you are a smart little weasel.
+>Currently, the scaffolds are up, and the syntax and semantics are under construction.
+I expect at least 48 more productive hours before it looks and reads coherently.
+So if you somehow managed to stumble here before then - congrats, you are a smart little weasel.
 Feel free to shot me an email if you have any thoughts.

 # Mind Palace